-- Consignment to eternal cycles of rebirth into higher or lower realms dependent on one's karma or - Escape-transcendence-of both good and evil through Eastern meditation the anxiety of our dual state by ascending, through meditation, to another "realm."
+We can trace the motivational basis for Eastern meditation to Buddha, who, when tormented by the fear of death, finally found peace in meditation where he transcended both life and death, good and evil and experienced what the East calls nirvana, sartori, enlightenment-and what Christians, using the same practices, call the God Encounter.
+Eastern philosophies seek to escape the anxiety of our dual state by ascending, through meditation, to another "realm."
 In Hinduism and Buddhism, this realm is described as a "nondual state" in which one feels unity with the cosmos and one another.
 Thus, in the brain of the practitioner of Eastern meditation, the torment of being in a dual state is avoided by a self-imposed, artificial euphoria and transient disconnect from individual reality.
 Yet the actual condition of selfishness and fear, existing in the character of the Eastern practitioner, is not changed, as no intervention is made to confront and overcome it.
 In other words, Eastern practices create an illusion in which one feels as if they are healed and transformed into a nondual, unified, healthy state, when in actuality they remain infected with fear and selfishness.
-Their condition remains out of harmony with God's design and thus terminal.2 and to the restoration of God's perfection into the believer-in other words, to the eradication of the infection of fear and selfishness, the elimination of the dual state, and to the return to oneness with God and with each other.
-Via the work of the Holy Spirit in the heart, the victory of Christ the heart, the victory of Christ can be experienced in the believer.
-We get a new heart and right spirit (Psalm 51:10), have God's law written on our heart and mind (Hebrews 8:10), become partakers of the divine nature (2 Peter 1:4), and are changed into a new creation
+Their condition remains out of harmony with God's design and thus terminal.

+But biblical meditation leads to actual healing of the heart and mind and to the restoration of God's perfection into the believer-in other words, to the eradication of the infection of fear and selfishness, the elimination of the dual state, and to the return to oneness with God and with each other.
+Via the work of the Holy Spirit in the heart, the victory of Christ can be experienced in the believer.
+We get a new heart and right spirit (Psalm 51:10), have God's law written on our heart and mind (Hebrews 8:10), become partakers of the divine nature (2 Peter 1:4), and are changed into a new creation (2 Corinthians 5:17).